NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 Docker container (running, container environment is created) and Docker image (actual package, artifact that move around, not running).
 Container is the running environment of image.
 Docker image can be pulled or pused.

-## Difference between docker, VM and host machine.
-Operating system has two layer OS kernel (layer 1) and application layer (layer 2 and top layer).
-The kernel communicates with hardware such as cpu, mouse and etc. The applications run on the kernel layer.
-All linux OS looks different becuase they use different application layer  but on same OS kernal.

-VM virtualize OS kernel and application layer.
-Docker virualizae application layer.
-Host machnie is local machine.

-Docker occupys less space compared to VM.
-Faster boot time
-Containers have a better performance and consistent Easy to scale up
-High efficieny
-Reproduciability
-Developer and tester can run the same code and get the same results even thought the machines are different

-[Docker port binding](https://betterprogramming.pub/how-does-docker-port-binding-work-b089f23ca4c8) - Docker port and Host port

 Docker file - copy the contents of application into dockerfile.
 The docker file is from image.